nschang/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![grease-o-ring-on-a50-penetrator](../img/grease-o-ring-on-a50-penetrator.jpeg) ![o-ring-on-a50-penetrator](../img/o-ring-on-a50-penetrator.jpeg)

-Push the wires throught the hole in the end cap where you previously removed a blank penetrator from.
+Push the wires through the hole in the end cap where you previously removed a blank penetrator from.

 ![a50-wires-through-bluerov2-end-cap](../img/a50-wires-through-bluerov2-end-cap.jpeg)